PurpleMyst/chronos/README.md

 ### Hall of Fame

+To configure the hall of fame, you must use `c!configure-hof` with the reaction emoji's name, the reaction count and the hall-of-fame channel ID.

-Any messages that gets more than 4 reacts with the `nat20` emote will be added to the `HOF_CHANNEL`.
+Any messages that gets more than N reacts with the chosen emote will be added to the HoF channel.
 You can also use `c!hof` with a message ID to manually add a message to the hall of fame.